sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 # The 12 Factors of Kubernetes Resilience

 This guide was sparked by a painful incident: during routine maintenance, a service without a PodDisruptionBudget had every replica evicted at once—leaving zero pods to serve traffic.
 That avoidable outage, and many similar "we learned the hard way" moments, revealed that resilience is built from specific, verifiable practices.
-Here we distill those lessons into 12 factors teams should apply to prevent repeat outages and sustain high availability in Kubernetes.
+Here we distill those lessons into 12 factors teams could apply to prevent repeat outages and sustain high availability in Kubernetes.

 **The 12 Factors of Kubernetes Resilience** presents a comprehensive methodology for building unstoppable applications in Kubernetes.
 Inspired by the 12-Factor App methodology, these factors provide a systematic approach to achieving 99.9%+ availability through proper pod distribution, health checks, autoscaling, and application-level patterns like circuit breakers and retries.